 Mandatory disclosures under Regulation of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector (EU) 2019/2088 (“SFDR”)

-The Sustainable Finance Disclosure Regulation requires financial market participants and/or financial advisors such as Blue Future Partners Sàrl and BFP-Q Management GmbH (“BFP”) to publish certain sustainability related information on their website.
+The Sustainable Finance Disclosure Regulation requires financial market participants and/or financial advisors such as Blue Future Partners Sàrl, BFP-Q Management GmbH and BFP Verwaltungs GmbH (“BFP”) to publish certain sustainability related information on their website.
 Unless specifically linked to a specific fund (of funds) product managed by BFP, the following disclosures refer to the sustainability policies and investment decision-making processes of BFP in general.

 Policies on the integration of sustainability risks in investment decision-making processes (Article 3 SFDR)